ppy/osu-web/resources/docs/source/includes/_structures.md

 #### userSupportFirst

-When a user becomes supporter for the first time.
+When a user becomes a supporter for the first time.

 Field     | Type
 ----------|----------
 user      | EventUser

 #### userSupportGift

-When a user received supporter tag gift from another user.
+When a user is gifted a supporter tag by another user.

 Field     | Type      | Description
 ----------|-----------|----------------